dready92/10er10/README.md

 - exports.audio.dir : this is where the ogg files are stored.

 Of course, those two folders should be writable by the unix user that will launch the node server.

+* configure images path

+10er10 needs two distinct folders to store images:

+- exports.images.tmpdir : the temporary folder is where the uploaded files are stored (could be the same than exports.audio.tmpdir)
+- exports.images.dir : this is where the images are stored.

 * configure audio URI